 The Grand Canyon is one of the Seven Natural Wonders of the World, so it is a definite must see for everyone.
 I lived for six years in the same state (Arizona) and never got around to going.
 I didn’t really have a good excuse and the situation needed to be corrected.
-So a few years ago, when I was in Las Vegas, I booked a helicopter tour to the Grand Canyon.
+So a few years ago, when I was in Las Vegas, I wanted to do a Grand Canyon day tour.
+I ended up booking a helicopter tour to the Grand Canyon.
+It was worth every penny!

 Note: This post contains affiliate links.
 Please see disclosure below for more information.